zowe/docs-site/docs/troubleshoot/troubleshoot-zowe-release.md

 - `2.5.1` represents the first patch to the `2.5.0` release.
 - `2.6.0` is the first minor release to be created after `2.5.1`.

-### Patch
-A patch is usually reserved for a bug fix to a minor release.

-### Minor release
-A minor release indicates that new functionality is added but the code is compatible with an earlier version.
-The Zowe community works on two-week sprints and creates a minor release at the end of these, typically once per month although the frequency might vary.

 ### Major release
 A major release is required if changes are made to the public API and the code is no longer compatible with an earlier version.